yatiml/yatiml/docs/basic_tutorial.rst

 .. code-block:: none

-  yatiml.exceptions.RecognitionError:   in "<unicode string>", line 1, column 1:
+  yatiml.exceptions.RecognitionError: Failed to recognize a string
-      name: Janice
+    in "<unicode string>", line 2, column 6:
-      ^ (line: 1)
+      age: 6
-  Type mismatch, expected a dict of string to (string)
+           ^ (line: 2)

 What has happened here is that YAML has recognised ``6`` as an ``int``.
 Since it